-My Alma Mater: By Design
+My Alma Mater: Press Corps

 I decided to study architecture in college because I was inspired and mentored by my high school architectural drawing teacher, and I chose to attend Illinois for one main reason: